Markers¶

 The field input relates directly to a given workload marker such as

-would produce a field of provider
++operator-builder:field:name=provider would produce a field of provider to be used

-in a resource marker with argument field=provider
+in a resource marker with argument field=provider.

 ex. +operator-builder:resource:collectionField=provider,value="aws",include ex. +operator-builder:resource:field=provider,value="aws",include=false